-While cultural immersion is key to the successful study of any language, it could arguably be even more so for Italian, a language that has to be felt as much as spoken.
+While cultural immersion is important for studying any language, it could arguably be even more so for Italian, a language that has to be felt as much as spoken.
 Italians, after all, speak with their hands as well as their mouths.
 That’s the sort of thing you can’t learn from a textbook alone.
+Enter Italian podcasts.

 Get your regular news — and have it spoon-fed to you at whatever speed you’d like.
 News in Slow Italian is exactly what it sounds like: weekly Italian lessons tailored to the listener’s comprehension level.
-You can choose from beginner, intermediate and advanced recordings, and each episode comes with a transcription so you can read as you listen.
-It’s not just news, either — you’ll get mini lessons on Italian grammar and expressions.
+You can choose from beginner, intermediate and advanced recordings, and each episode comes with a transcript so you can read as you listen.
+It’s not just news, either; you’ll also get mini lessons on Italian grammar and expressions.

 If you like getting your information in bite-sized chunks, the manageable pace of the Caterpillar might be up your alley.
-The show is an afternoon radio program that airs on Italy’s Rai Radio 2, featuring hosts Sara Zambotti, Paolo Maggioni and Paolo Labati dishing on the latest happenings in a sort of “cliffnotes” version of what’s what.
+The show is an afternoon radio program that airs on Italy’s Rai Radio 2, featuring hosts Sara Zambotti and Massimo Cirri dishing on the latest happenings in a sort of “cliff notes” version of what’s what.
 They also aren’t afraid to get their hands dirty from time to time.
 In 2015, the hosts petitioned the Norwegian Nobel Committee to award the Nobel Peace Prize of 2016 to the bicycle.

-Shameless self-promotion plug here, but we’d be remiss not to tell you about Babbel’s own Italian podcast, 4 Verticale.
-Listen to the show for the engaging dynamic between hosts Giulia Depentor and Stefano Nucera, and also for the entertaining stories they tell in Italian.
-This is “the podcast that breaks the monotony of learning made up of only books and professors,” instead focusing on funny anecdotes about living abroad and vintage Italian insults.
+Babbel’s first Italian podcast was 4 Verticale.
+Listen to the show for the scintillating conversations between hosts Giulia Depentor and Stefano Nucera, as well as for the entertaining stories they tell in Italian.
+This is “the podcast that breaks the monotony of learning made up of only books and professors,” focusing on funny anecdotes about living abroad and, at times, vintage Italian insults.